cSchubes/carsonschubert.github.io/aboutme.md

 - 3rd Year Undergraduate at the University of Texas at Austin
 - Studying Electrical and Computer Engineering
-- Specializing in autonomous systems (signal processing and artificial intelligence)
+- Specializing in autonomous systems and wireless communications
-- 2 years of research experience in multiple labs and institutions
+- 2.5 years of research experience in multiple labs and institutions

 ### Personal Life
 At a glance: